jnharton/mud-server/README.md

 ## Copyright
 Copyright (c) 2012 Jeremy Harton.
 See LICENSE.txt for further details.

-The license given applies to all files, excepting those under src/mud/net which are licensed under the GNU LGPL (Lesser GNU Public License) For the specific details of the license refer to the headers in the respective files or the included full, unpersonalized version in LICENSE2.TXT
+The license given applies to all files in the source directory, excepting those under src/mud/net which are licensed under the GNU LGPL (Lesser GNU Public License) For the specific details of that license refer to the headers in the respective files or the included full, unpersonalized version of LGPL 2.1 in LICENSE2.TXT.